bmx-ng/b3d.mod/README.md

 Assimp is included with the module and uses [Boost](http://www.boost.org/users/history/) so [BaH.Boost](https://github.com/maxmods/bah.mod) is required, there is currently no Boost workaround option but bear in mind this has no threads.

 The wrapper is now a source import and can load meshes from streams allowing incbin or zipstream.
-Animations are not currently supported.
+Animations are not implemented and it does not work in 64-bit yet.

 #### License ####